 In the context of the UK Government’s White Paper, the External Affairs and Additional Legislation Committee assessed:

-The Committee’s report on the Great Repeal Bill and its implications for Wales has been published.
+The Committee’s report on the Great Repeal Bill and its implications for Wales was published in June 2017.
 Read the full report (PDF 1MB).

 On the day the report was published, David Rees AM, Chair of the Committee, said: